 R. P. Feynman went public with Feynman diagrams on my second birthday, April 1, 1948, at the Pocono Conference.
-The idiosyncratic symbolism (Gleick [142] describes it as "chicken-wire diagrams") was not well received by Bohr, Dirac, and Teller, leaving Feynman a despondent man [142, 310, 241].
-The first Feynman diagram appeared in print in Dyson's article [107, 311] on the equivalence of (at that time) the still unpublished Feynman theory and the theories of Schwinger and Tomonaga.
+The idiosyncratic symbolism (Gleick [141] describes it as "chicken-wire diagrams") was not well received by Bohr, Dirac, and Teller, leaving Feynman a despondent man [141, 307, 237].
+The first Feynman diagram appeared in print in Dyson's article [106, 308] on the equivalence of (at that time) the still unpublished Feynman theory and the theories of Schwinger and Tomonaga.

 If diagrammatic notation is to succeed, it need be not only precise, but also beautiful.
-It is in this sense that this monograph belongs to the tradition of R. P. Feynman, whose sketches of the very first "Feynman diagrams" in his fundamental 1948 Q.E.D. paper [120, 311] are beautiful to behold.
-Similarly, R. Penrose's [284, 285] way of drawing symmetrizers and antisymmetrizers, adopted here in chapter 6, is imbued with a very Penrose aesthetics, and even though the print is black and white, one senses that he had drawn them in color.
+It is in this sense that this monograph belongs to the tradition of R. P. Feynman, whose sketches of the very first "Feynman diagrams" in his fundamental 1948 Q.E.D.

-In developing the "birdtrack" notation in 1975 I was inspired by Feynman diagrams and by the elegance of Penrose's binors [284].
-I liked G. 't Hooft's 1974 double-line notation for U(n) gluon group-theory weights [165], and have introduced analogous notation for SU(n), SO(n) and Sp(n) in my 1976 paper [73].
-In an influential paper, M. Creutz [69] has applied such notation to the evaluation
+paper [119, 308] are beautiful to behold.
+Similarly, R. Penrose's [280, 281] way of drawing symmetrizers and antisymmetrizers, adopted here in chapter 6, is imbued with a very Penrose aesthetics, and even though the print is black and white, one senses that he had drawn them in color.

-PC: find Ord-Smith [270]; Levinson referes to him of SU(n) lattice gauge integrals (described here in chapter 8).
-The challenge was to develop diagrammatic notation for the exceptional Lie algebras, and I succeeded [73], except for E_8 , which came later.
+In developing the "birdtrack" notation in 1975 I was inspired by Feynman diagrams and by the elegance of Penrose's binors [280].
+I liked G. 't Hooft's 1974 double-line notation for U(n) gluon group-theory weights [163], and have introduced analogous notation for SU(n), SO(n) and Sp(n) in my 1976 paper [73].
+In an influential paper, M. Creutz [69] has applied such notation to the evaluation of SU(n) lattice gauge integrals (described here in chapter 8).
+The challenge was to develop diagrammatic notation for the exceptional Lie algebras, and I succeeded [73], except for $E_8$ , which came later.

-In the quantum groups literature, graphs composed of vertices (4.45) are called trivalent.
-The Jacobi relation (4.49) in diagrammatic form was first published [73] in 1976; though it seems surprising, I have not found it in the earlier literature.
+In the quantum groups literature, graphs composed of vertices (4.44) are called trivalent.
+The Jacobi relation (4.48) in diagrammatic form was first published [73] in 1976; though it seems surprising, I have not found it in the earlier literature.
 This set of diagrams has since been given the moniker "IHX" by D. Bar-Natan [14].
-In his Ph.D. thesis Bar-Natan has also renamed the Lie algebra commutator (4.48) the "STU relation," by analogy to Mandelstam's scattering cross-channel variables (s, t, u), and the full antisymmetry of structure constants (4.47) the "AS relation."
+In his Ph.D. thesis Bar-Natan has also renamed the Lie algebra commutator (4.47) the "STU relation," by analogy to Mandelstam's scattering cross-channel variables (s, t, u), and the full antisymmetry of structure constants (4.46) the "AS relation."

 So why call this "birdtracks" and not "Feynman diagrams"?
 The difference is that here diagrams are not a mnemonic device, an aid in writing down an integral that is to be evaluated by other techniques.
 In our applications, explicit construction of clebsches would be superfluous, and we need no phase conventions.
-Here "birdtracks" are everything - unlike Feynman diagrams, here all calculations are carried out in terms of birdtracks, from start to finish.
+Here "birdtracks" are everything-unlike Feynman diagrams, here all calculations are carried out in terms of birdtracks, from start to finish.
 Left behind are blackboards and pages of squiggles of the kind that made Bernice Durand exclaim: "What are these birdtracks!?" and thus give them the name.